NRCan/CanFlood/docs/source/tutorials.rst

   • UNISDR_GAR15_GlobalRiskAssessment (WCS)
   • ECCC_NationalPollutantReleaseInventory_NPRI (ArcGIS Feature Service)

-Note that these connections will remain in your profile for future QGIS sessions, meaning the ‘Add Connections’ |addConnectionsImage| tool should only be required once per profile (New installations of Qgis should automatically path to the same profile directory (Settings > User Profiles > Open Active Profile Folder), therefore carrying forward your previous connection info).
+Note that these connections will remain in your profile for future QGIS sessions, meaning the ‘Add Connections’ |addConnectionsImage| tool should only be required once per profile [26]_.

 **Download NPRI Data**

 Now that the connections have been added to your profile, you are ready to download the layers.
-To limit the data request, ensure your map canvas roughly matches the extents of the AOI (Ctrl+Shift+F will zoom to the project extents).
+To limit the data request, ensure your map canvas roughly matches the extents of the AOI [27]_.
 Now open the QGIS ‘Data Source Manager’ (Ctrl + L) and select ‘ArcGIS Feature Server’.
 Select ‘ECCC_NationalPollutantReleaseInventory_NPRI’ from the dropdown under ‘Server Connections’. **Click ‘Connect’** to display the layers available on the server.
 Select layer 3 ‘Reported releases to surface water for 2019’, check ‘Only request features…’, then **click ‘Add’** to add the layer to the project as shown in the following:

 .. image:: /_static/tutorials_6_10_1_img_3.jpg